axis7818/axis7818.github.io/content/blog/about-me.md

 I got my start in software like many others, wanting to make games.
 This lead me to learn a ton about computer graphics programming as well as various platforms for developing applications including cross-platform game engines, mobile apps, and web dev.

 While in school, I was fortunate enough to be part of the [Worldspinner](https://worldspinner.com/) team where I developed a variety of tools to empower creatives to build people, cultures, and worlds for their games and stories.
-At Worldspinner, I played a big role in mobile platform integration and graphics development for the [PortraitWorks](https://worldspinner.com/portraits.html) mobile app.
+At Worldspinner, I built the mobile platform integration and 2D render engine for the [PortraitWorks](https://worldspinner.com/portraits.html) mobile app.

 # And Some Personal Stuff